-The majority of the Reentry and Pre-Release courses lost funding due to budget cuts.
-The department was able, however to temporarily redirect federal funds to continue services to female offenders under HRS 367D-008, Gender Responsive Community Based Programs.
+The majority of the Re-Entry and Pre-Release courses lost funding due to budget cuts.
+The department was able, however to temporarily redirect federal funds to continue services to female offenders under HRS 367D-008, Gender Responsive Community Based Programs until the end of the current fiscal year.

-Criteria: Cognitive skills require a reading level at grade point 6.0 as determined on the Tests of Adult Basic Education.
+Criteria: Cognitive skills requires a reading level at grade point 6.0 as determined on the Tests of Adult Basic Education.